orblivion/ntfy/.sandstorm/README_DETAILS.md

 Missing messages:
 * "Convenience, not mission critical" - Particularly the Sandstorm version.
 It's got a lot of caveats for techincal reasons.
 Things may even stop working (if they start using the headers API, etc).
 * "when you upgrade, you may need to restart your Android app or pull to refresh, or you will lose messages".
 This is probably more on Android than the server but whatever.
-    [ ] Change to "pull to refresh" instead of restart app, if that turns out to work.
 - [x] If you ever reload your grain, you might end up missing some messages.
     * The first subsequent message from EACH non-UP INTEGRATION will likely fail to send (Sandstorm bug).
 Even if it's over a minute after.
 A retry in the integration would fix this.
     * If your phone isn't connected, including during grain reload, you will likely lose UP notifications (but non-UP seemingly will be queued up)